joaolfp/my-info/README.md

 In this project you will see some information about yourself through the GitHub user.
 Let's evolve this project.

 ## Usage
 Just clone the project and run this command in the folder.
-You need to have the role installed.
+You need to have cargo installed.
 <img src="https://github.com/joaolfp/MyInfo/blob/main/images/run.png">

 ## Contribution